GET TAX RELIEF NOW!

 What Actually Improves Outcomes

-hiding liability.
+The single most effective step is compiling a complete, accurate list of all EINs with debt and their current amounts before any IRS contact, which removes the IRS’s suspicion that you’re hiding liability.
 Continuing to file and pay current-year payroll taxes on time, even while owing back years, proves that the historical debt is not a compliance pattern but a past problem you’re working to fix.

-Collection System, clearly stating which EINs each payment applies to, to prevent payment misapplication and to show the IRS that you’re taking the matter seriously.
+Regular, documented communication with the assigned revenue officer or automated collection system, clearly stating which EINs each payment applies to, to prevent payment misapplication and to show the IRS that you’re taking the matter seriously.

 Need Help With IRS Issues?